Skip to main content

 Non-Volatile Memory Express (NVMe)

-NVMe is a storage protocol that provides high-performance access to non-volatile memory devices, such as solid-state drives (SSDs).
+NVMe is a storage protocol that provides high-performance access to non-volatile memory devices.
 NVMe is designed to take advantage of the low latency and high throughput of modern storage devices, providing improved performance over traditional storage protocols.

 Non-Volatile Memory Express over Fabrics (NVMe-oF)